-We like the Bollinger Bands Volatility Squeeze and because.
+We like the Bollinger Bands Volatility Breakout and Squeeze.

 A Volatility Squeeze takes place when the Bollinger Bands narrow, suggesting that volatility has dropped to low levels while the inventory in question enters to a tight trading range.